-- Department of Agriculture Community Facilities Grants - Department of Agriculture ReConnect Program - Department of Agriculture, Rural Development, Distance Learning and Telemedicine Grants - Department of Agriculture, Rural Development, Water and Waste Disposal Grants - Department of Agriculture, Agricultural Research Service, Buildings and Facilities - Department of Agriculture Natural Resources Conservation Service, Conservation Operations
+- Department of Agriculture, Community Facilities Grants - Department of Agriculture, ReConnect Program - Department of Agriculture, Rural Development, Distance Learning and Telemedicine Grants - Department of Agriculture, Rural Development, Water and Waste Disposal Grants - Department of Agriculture, Agricultural Research Service, Buildings and Facilities - Department of Agriculture Natural Resources Conservation Service, Conservation Operations

 - 1. The website address of the proposed recipient. - 2.
-Has the recipient secured all necessary funds to complete the project, including non-federal cost share requirements?
+Has the recipient secured non-federal funds to meet the cost share requirements, if applicable? - 3.
+For Rural Development projects, is the project for an eligible purpose and does it meet all eligibility requirements, with the exception of any Median Household Income requirements, under current law? - 4.
+Does the entity plan to make grants to other entities from the funds provided and, if so, to whom?

-- 3. For Rural Development projects, is the project for an eligible purpose and does it meet all eligibility requirements under current law? - 4.
-Does the entity plan to make grants to other entities from the funds provided and, if so, to whom? - 5.
-Why is the project a priority for the district?
+- 5. Why is the project a priority for the district?
 Briefly explain the community benefits. - 6.
 Has any funding for the project been included in any presidential budget and, if so, how much, in which fiscal year, and in which agency or agencies and program(s)? - 7.
-Has the project received Federal funding before and, if so, how much, when, and from which agency or agencies and program(s)? - 8.
-Have you contacted the State Rural Development Office/State Conservation Office to discuss the project and confirm eligibility? - 9.
+Has the project received federal funding before and, if so, how much, when, and from which agency or agencies and program(s)? - 8.
+Have you contacted the State Rural Development Office/State Conservation Office to discuss the project and confirm eligibility?
+(If not, it is required to ensure project eligibility.) - 9.
+For ARS B&F only, is it an existing USDA owned and operated facility?
+(It must be, in order to be eligible.) - 10.
 For ARS B&F only, what is the estimated start date of the project?
-How soon could the feasibility/engineering design phase commence? [mm/yy] - 10.
-For ARS B&F only, does the project have distinct and separable phases? - 11.
+How soon could the feasibility/engineering design phase commence? [mm/yy] - 11.
+For ARS B&F only, does the project have distinct and separable phases? - 12.
 For ARS B&F only, what is the estimated completion date of the project?
-When does completion of construction occur? [mm/yy] - 12.
-For ARS B&F only, is it an existing USDA owned and operated facility?
-(It must be, in order to be eligible.) - 13.
+When does completion of construction occur? [mm/yy] - 13.
 For ReConnect requests only, please provide relevant information, such as the number of households, businesses, or farms that would be served, what the performance of the service to be offered will be, and whether healthcare or educational facilities will be served. - 14.
 For Conservation Operations requests only, briefly describe how the project will reduce soil erosion, enhance water supplies, improve water quality, increase wildlife habitat, or other objectives that will help conserve, maintain, and improve natural resources. - 15.
-For Water and Waste requests only, provide relevant information, such as the number of households, businesses, or farms that would be served.
+For water and waste requests only, provide relevant information, such as the number of households, businesses, or farms that would be served.